helloworld0622/github-doc-assistant/README.md

 ---

-## What I learned

-A few things stood out while building this:

-- text search alone is often enough for direct keyword queries
-- vector search becomes more useful when users paraphrase
-- hybrid search is simple to add and gives better overall robustness
-- evaluation matters more than I expected
-- prompt design has a real impact on grounding and citation quality

----

-## Current limitations

-This is still a small project, so there are several things that could be improved:

-- hybrid ranking is still simple merge + dedup, not weighted fusion
-- embeddings are rebuilt at startup instead of being cached separately
-- conversation memory is limited
-- citation formatting could be improved further
-- the UI is intentionally simple

----

-## Notes

-- `.env` is ignored so API keys are not committed
-- logs are stored locally in `logs/`
-- this project is mainly meant as a learning and portfolio project, not a production system

----

 ## Credits

 This project was inspired by learning materials around RAG systems, agent workflows, and AI engineering practice, especially the DataTalksClub AI course workflow.